1iveowl/custom-claim-provider/README.md

 To test your custom claim provider, follow these steps:

+1. Run your project in Visual Studio.
+This will start the ASP.NET Core application on `https://localhost:7047`.
-1. Open a new private browser and navigate and sign-in through the following URL.
+2. Open a new private browser and navigate and sign-in through the following URL.
    ```http
    https://login.microsoftonline.com/{tenant_id}/oauth2/v2.0/authorize?client_id={the_jwt_app_id}&response_type=id_token&redirect_uri=https://jwt.ms&scope=openid&state=12345&nonce=12345
    ```

-2. Replace `{tenant_id}` with your tenant ID, tenant name, or one of your verified domain names.
+3. Replace `{tenant_id}` with your tenant ID, tenant name, or one of your verified domain names.
 For example, `contoso.onmicrosoft.com`.

-3. Replace `{the_jwt_app_id}` with the [My Test application registration ID](https://learn.microsoft.com/en-us/entra/identity-platform/custom-extension-get-started?context=%2Fentra%2Fexternal-id%2Fcustomers%2Fcontext%2Fcustomers-context&tabs=entra-admin-center%2Ccsharp#31-get-the-application-id).
+4. Replace `{the_jwt_app_id}` with the [My Test application registration ID](https://learn.microsoft.com/en-us/entra/identity-platform/custom-extension-get-started?context=%2Fentra%2Fexternal-id%2Fcustomers%2Fcontext%2Fcustomers-context&tabs=entra-admin-center%2Ccsharp#31-get-the-application-id).

-4. After logging in, you'll be presented with your decoded token at `https://jwt.ms`.
+5. After logging in, you'll be presented with your decoded token at `https://jwt.ms`.
 Validate that the claims from the Azure Function are presented in the decoded token, for example, `dateOfBirth`.

 ## Step 8 (optional): Local Debugging of the Custom Extensions API